maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

     /**
      * Does whatever it needs to the AST and may append to the errors or notes
-     * migth receive stack_cas_casstring directly, but better to keep these
+     * might receive stack_cas_casstring directly, but better to keep these
      * separate.
      */
     public function filter(MP_Node $ast, array &$errors, array &$answernotes): MP_Node {}